DerGuru/The-Resonant/Chapters/P2-02 - Forbidden Maps.md

 "I can keep riding the fridge," RAE said, turning the hum into a whisper that only touched their table.
 "Debrief proposal: codify an open‑speech alibi.
 You will need it if I must speak in public for more than a sentence."

 Lina nodded.
-“The mug works, the bench works, the lattice works—but if we need actual words out loud, we need a reason for a voice that isn’t ours.”
+“The mug works, the bench works, the lattice works - but if we need actual words out loud, we need a reason for a voice that isn’t ours.”

 Jason tapped the face of his old phone.
 “Not this.
 Too many ties to me.
 We get a prepaid handset, cash, swap the SIM monthly.”